akibnizam/My-Very-Own-Malloc/README.md

 Custom Malloc to do dynamic memory allocation

-A personal project where I built a function similar to C's malloc, realloc, calloc and free.
+A project where I built a function similar to C's malloc, realloc, calloc and free.

-# Reason?
+# Reason for this project?

-I wanted to learn how C does all the dynamic memory allocation and wanted to make my own to get a better grasp on C's memory allocation magic.
+This project was a way for me to learn how C does all the dynamic memory allocation and to make my own version of C's memory allocation magic.